Introduction to Selatangar

 History of Selatangar

-Unique features of Selatangar
+Unique Features of The Selatangar

-Interesting facts about Selatangar
+Interesting Facts About Selatangar

 Located in Southern Peninsula, Iceland